Ontoko Combined School

 Ontoko Combined School is a school in the Omusati Region in northern Namibia.
 It is situated 2 km south of Epalela and 40 km west of Outapi.
 The school lies within an area occupied by marginalised communities, particularly Ovahimba, Ovahumbi, Ovazemba, Ovandongona, and Ovangambwe.
+It had 792 learners in 2015.
 School patron is Niilo Taapopi, former CEO of the City of Windhoek.

+History

+In the year 2012, New Era reported that Ontoko Combined School had improved its performance compared with earlier results.
+The media describing it as a "most-improved school" after being a poor performer, although the school community still faced challenges three years later.